Brook Park, Ohio: Sports

-The Cleveland Browns plan to move from Huntington Bank Field in Downtown Cleveland to a new stadium in Brook Park, which will bear the same name.
+The Cleveland Browns professional football team plans to move from Huntington Bank Field in Downtown Cleveland to a new stadium in Brook Park, which will bear the same name.

 Education

 Brook Park is part of the Berea City School District.
 Elementary students attend Brook Park Elementary school.
-Middle School students attend Middleburg Heights Junior High School (former Midpark High School), in the neighboring city of Middleburg Heights; High school students attend Berea-Midpark High School, in the neighboring city of Berea.
+Middle School students attend Middleburg Heights Junior High School (former Midpark High School), in the neighboring city of Middleburg Heights; High school students attend Berea–Midpark High School, in the neighboring city of Berea.